 Community assets such as playgrounds are important sites for community development and wellbeing.
 They provide opportunities for a range of people and needs, such as:

-A collaboration between University of Melbourne researchers and the Belgium Avenue Neighbourhood House (BANH), we will examine:
+Originally conceived as a collaboration between University of Melbourne researchers and the Belgium Avenue Neighbourhood House (BANH), we proposed to l examine:

-The project team will use a variety of data collection strategies, including:
+The project team proposed to use a variety of data collection strategies, including:

-The outcome of the project will include design solutions to wellbeing questions for people living in high-density social housing communities.
+The outcome of the project was expected to include design solutions to wellbeing questions for people living in high-density social housing communities.

 Team